What is FMT and where to get a Fecal Microbiota Transplant

 While fecal microbiota transplant (FMT) is generally considered safe, there are some potential risks and complications associated with the procedure.
 These risks may include:

-Long-term effects: The long-term effects of FMT are not yet fully understood, and there is some concern that the procedure could have unknown or unexpected effects on the patient's gut microbiome or overall health.
+Long-term effects — The long-term effects of FMT are not yet fully understood, and there is some concern that the procedure could have unknown or unexpected effects on the patient's gut microbiome and overall health.

-The potential risks and benefits of FMT should be carefully weighed by the patient and their healthcare provider before deciding to undergo the procedure.
+The potential risks and benefits of FMT should be carefully weighed by the patient and their healthcare provider before deciding to undertake FMT.

 How can I maintain or improve my microbiome?